Posted on Mar 30, 2021 fitness

 Repeat the sun salutation sequence at least one more time.
 If you'd like, you can end your practice in Savasana with your legs bent and your lower legs resting on the seat of the chair.

-Chair yoga uses modified poses that are done while seated or using a chair as a prop for support and stability.
+One of the biggest chair yoga benefits is that it consists of modified poses that are done while seated or using a chair as a prop for support and stability.
 This type of yoga has many of the same benefits as other more traditional types of yoga and is the perfect option for people with mobility issues, injuries, or other health concerns.

 Interested in trying chair yoga?
 Sign up for a free two-week trial of myYogaTeacher and join me in my next class!
 You'll get access to more than 35 live yoga classes every single day, from chair yoga to power yoga to meditation and beyond.